cmmedu/moodle-accessrule_autostartquiz/README.md

 Copy the `autostart` directory straight into `mod/quiz/accessrule/` in your Moodle installation.
 This avoids zipping while you are actively developing and testing the plugin.

+## License

+This project is available under the MIT License.
+See `LICENSE` for details.